Pritamawatade/devPulse-track/README.md

 - `DevPulse: Stop Tracking` — Stop tracking
 - `DevPulse: Show Stats` — Displays the daily report and project breakdown in a webview
 - `DevPulse: Send Test Email` — Sends a test email to validate your Resend API key
+ - `DevPulse: Send Test Email` — Sends a test email with a motivational report (showing your top language and time spent) to validate your Resend API key

 ---